 - 1. Perform a thorough CALM analysis on the testing date.
-The result establishes the GAAP policy liability (GPL_o) at the testing date. - 2.
+The result establishes the GAAP policy liability ( $GPL_0$ ) at the testing date. - 2.
 Discount the projection of the asset and liability cash flows, without reinvestment, using the yield curve on the testing date.
-This gives the market-related value of the assets (MRVA0) and the market related value of the liabilities (MRVL0) at the testing date. - 3.
-Determine an appropriate C-3 margin in basis points that can be added to the liability cash flows so that the GAAP policy liabilities calculated on the approximate basis equals the required CALM reserve from step 1.
-In formula form: $\text{GPL}0 = (\text{statement value of assets}0) + (\text{MRVL}0 \text{MRVA}0)$, where MRVL_0 includes the C-3 cash flow.
+This gives the market related value of the assets (MRVA0) and the market related value of the liabilities (MRVL0) at the testing date.

+3. Determine an appropriate C-3 margin in basis points that can be added to the liability cash flows so that the GAAP policy liabilities calculated on the approximate basis equals the required CALM reserve from step 1.
+In formula form: $GPL_0 = (statement value of assets_0) + (MRVL_0 - MRVA_0)$ , where \MRVL\0 includes the C-3 cash flow.

-Determine the policy liabilities at the balance sheet date:
+Determine the policy liabilities at the valuation date:

-- 1. Discount the asset and liability cash flows at the current yield curve to establish the MRVA1 and MRVL1 at the balance sheet date.
-The MRVL1 includes the C-3 cash flows from item 3 above. - 2.
-The statement value of assets is the amount on the financial statements at the balance sheet date.
-The value of the GAAP policy liability (GPL_1) is set equal to the statement value of assets plus the difference between MRVL_1 and MRVA_1 .
-In formula form: $\text{GPL}1 = (\text{statement value of assets}1) + (\text{MRVL}1 \text{MRVA}1)$.
+- 1. Discount the asset and liability cash flows at the current yield curve to establish the $MRVA_1$ and $MRVL_1$ at the valuation date.
+The $MRVL_1$ includes the C-3 cash flows from item 3 above. - 2.
+The statement value of assets is the amount on the financial statements at the valuation date.
+The value of the GAAP policy liability (GPL1) is set equal to the statement value of assets plus the difference between MRVL1 and MRVA1.
+In formula form: $GPL_1 = (statement value of assets_1) + (MRVL_1 MRVA_1)$ .

 This method can be run in time for quarter-end work.
-It also ensures that the GAAP policy liability calculation reflects changes in yield curves between the testing and balance sheet dates.
+It also ensure that the GAAP policy liability calculation reflects changes in yield curves between the total and valuation dates.
 The method is appropriate if the mismatch provision has not materially changed since the last CALM testing (or is within the investment tolerance limits if the C-3 margin is based on the maximum).

-Where tax cash flows are not explicitly modelled, section 5's special considerations for income tax apply.
+Where tax cash flows are not explicitly modelled section 5's special considerations for income tax apply.
 Although a discounting rate is unnecessary for the non-seriatim approximation, the actuary needs to quantify and explicitly add the discounted future tax provision (DFTP).
-In respect of future tax cash flows attributable to existing and future policy related temporary differences, the pattern of the discount rate reflects the selected adverse scenario.
-It may also involve splitting the assets (book and market value) into Pre-1996 and Post-1995 blocks using an appropriate method.
-Again, the actuary ensures that the addition of tax cash flows has not materially changed the risk profile, and the discounting approach is reasonable.
+In respect of future tax cash flows and burble to existing and future policy related temporary differences, the pattern of the discount date reflects the selected adverse scenario.
+It may also involve splitting the assets (boot and market value) into Pre-1996 and Post-1995 blocks using an appropriate method, again the actuary ensures that the addition of tax cash flows has not materially changed the tak around and the discounting approach is reasonable.

-5. SPECIAL CONSIDERATIONS - TAXES
+5. SPECIAL CONSIDERATIONS - INCOME TAXES

 GAAP policy liabilities include provisions for future income taxes.
 This involves projecting the future tax liabilities, as well as future GAAP policy liabilities under CALM.

-It also involves the projection of future GAAP investment income and tax investment income for assets backing policy liabilities.
-The educational note on Future Income and Alternative Taxes outlines considerations for the actuary considering these matters.
+The December 2002 Educational Note on Future Income and Alternative Taxes outlines considerations for the actuary considering these matters.